-I’m a Book Shaman, a Life Coach and, above all, a Writer (with a dash of nomad and nondescript heathen tossed in for good measure.)
+I’m a Book Shaman, a Jungian Life Coach & Equus Coach, a Nomad, and a Nondescript Heathen, but above all, I’m a Writer.
 I began my writing career at the age of seven when I penned my first brilliant short story about witches with carbuncles.
 As a teenager my writing leaned toward the morose when I attempted to write my vast memoir at the age of fourteen.
 Finally, at seventeen, with my towering experience in regards to the matters of love, I wrote a few pages of a romance novel.
-I’m currently working on a young adult fantasy trilogy and am enrolled in an MFA in Creative Writing/Writing Popular Fiction.
+I’m currently revising the first book of a middle-grade fantasy trilogy, and shitty-first-drafting a weird western about a gnat named Louis.

-My 10,000 hours (of Malcolm Gladwell fame) in “applying ass to chair”, obtaining a Bachelor’s in English/Creative Writing and devouring thousands of books, spawned my Book Shaman practice where I have helped New York Times bestselling authors to “transmute fuzzy thoughts into language people can understand.”
-As a content editor I have used my experience to bring structure and form to some really amazing books that line the shelves of your local bookstores.
-I bring accountability, partnership and process to my writers, which allows them to face the blank page and actually pen their brilliant work.
+My 10,000 hours (of Malcolm Gladwell fame) in “applying ass to chair”, obtaining a Bachelor’s in English/Creative Writing, along with an M.F.A., and devouring thousands of books, spawned my Book Shaman practice where I have helped New York Times bestselling authors to “transmute fuzzy thoughts into language people can understand.”

-I’ve moved over thirty times, hence the nomadic nature, but for now I reside in the Wild, Wild West with the loves of my life: my boyfriend and three pups – So-Kr8z, Sancho & Chloé.
+I’ve moved over thirty times, hence the nomadic nature, but for now I reside in the Wild, Wild West with my menagerie of four-leggeds: Three horses, three pups, three chickens, and a colony of cats.
 To some this urge to move might seem exciting, however, there have been times I’ve ended up in the deepest bowels of our great Mother Earth.
 For example, I spent a year living in Rawlins, Wyoming where I was blown back and forth across the road and where I ran home from school every day on the lookout for dark vans that kidnapped children.
 I once peed my pants while frantically searching for my latchkey.